 - Living Will

 A safe and secure way to store your Advance Directive is through the Idaho Healthcare Directive Registry.

-The Idaho Healthcare Directive Registry was transferred from the Secretary of State to the department.
-The development of a new secure, cloud-based system that will allow you to create and share your Advance Directive is underway.
+The Idaho Healthcare Directive Registry was transferred from the Secretary of State to the Department of Health and Welfare.
+The new secure, cloud-based system allows you to upload, create and/or share your Advance Directive is underway.
 The new registry will be available later this year.
 In the meantime, you may store your Advance Directive and POST in the current registry system.

 Creating and storing your Advance Directive in the registry offers peace of mind in knowing your documents are available to your family and healthcare providers whenever they are needed.